Shuqi-li/PEN/README.md

 ## Configurations
 All details about hyper-parameters are listed in `config.yml` and `config_d.yml`.

-See more information in `Experimental Setup` of our paper.
+See more information in 'Experimental Setup' of our paper.

 ## Running
 Use `sh src/run.sh` or `python Main.py` in your terminal to start model training and testing.